Lalla Essaydi: Converging Territories

 Initiated in the early 2000s, Essaydi's photographic series Converging Territories captures women dressed in white, covered in Arabic calligraphy written with henna, positioned within traditional Moroccan domestic spaces.
 As Islamic calligraphy was typically only taught to men, Essaydi, a self-taught calligrapher, portrayed this writing on her subjects to embrace the gender roles of her cultural heritage.
 The scenes portrayed are a distinct form of resistance, allowing the women depicted to claim the spaces as their own and rewrite the narratives of their lived experiences.
 Essaydi's meticulous process involves hours of hand-painting the henna calligraphy on her subjects and their environments.
 The resulting images in "Converging Territories" are a critique of the patriarchal structures while celebrating the strength and resilience of Arab women.
 Converging Territories has been exhibited at the New Britain Museum of American Art, the Joel Soroka Gallery, the Anya Tish Gallery, Jackson Fine Art, the Lisa Sette Gallery, the Columbus Museum of Art, the Howard Yezerski Gallery, and the Laurence Miller Gallery.

+Artist Statement

+In her artist statement, she says that her first need to start photography came from the need to photograph actual spaces.
+In order to do this, she needed to move back home to Morocco where she had grown up.
+This helped her the woman she had become as she grew older.
+The spaces that she began to photograph were ones that metaphorically shaped her childhood.
+She states that "art can only from the heart of an individual artist," and her goal for her art is to document her own experience as an Arab woman that she sees now from a different perspective.
+Her art is also a quest to find her own voice and not to show herself as a victim.